InformaticsMatters/kubernetes-ansible-projects/README.md

     ansible-playbook site.yaml -e @parameters-local.yaml

 >   Each ansible project is responsible for its own inventory, and configuration.
-    This is why you need to move to the corresponding repository before running a playbook.
+    This is one reason why you need to move to the corresponding repository sub-directory before running a playbook.

 ---